 Former Vikings, Cal QB Joe Kapp dies at age 85

-Joe Kapp, the tough quarterback who led the Minnesota Vikings to their first Super Bowl and California to its last Rose Bowl, has died.
+Joe Kapp, the hard-nosed quarterback who routinely ran into tacklers instead of away from them while leading the Minnesota Vikings to their first Super Bowl and California to its last Rose Bowl, has died.
 He was 85.

 Cal confirmed that Kapp died on Monday.
-He had been suffering from Alzheimer’s disease.
+He had suffered from Alzheimer’s disease for the last 15 years and was residing in an assisted living facility, his son J.J.
+Kapp said.

+The family made plans to send his brain to UC San Francisco researchers for study of the potential connection between his dementia and hits he took to the head with his punishing playing style.

 Kapp spent his first eight seasons in the CFL with Calgary and the BC Lions.
 He took the Stampeders to the playoffs in his second season and led the Lions to back-to-back Grey Cup appearances, winning it all in his second try in 1964.